JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/page/interesting-words/index.md

 > A system, organization, or society in which people are chosen and moved into positions of success, power, and influence on the basis of their demonstrated abilities and merit.

+## Jot down

+> to write briefly or hurriedly : set down in the form of a note

 <!-- more -->